SAP/abap-cleaner/README.md

 ## Limitations and Known Issues

-The ABAP cleaner plug-in (as any other plug-in) can only be installed from extensible versions of ABAP Development Tools (ADT), in which menu 'Help / Install New Software...' is available.
+In ABAP development tools for Eclipse (ADT), the ABAP cleaner plug-in (as any other plug-in) can only be installed from extensible versions of ADT, in which menu 'Help / Install New Software...' is available.

 Since ABAP cleaner does not perform additional backend calls, cleanup is restricted to what can be done within the current code document, without retrieving additional DDIC information, signatures, includes etc.